When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Media Streaming Support NO YES

-As the table found above shows, free VPNs come with numerous limitations.
-To avoid expanding this topic, we'll say that free-of-charge VPNs can be used - but only for quick browsing sessions.
-If you're serious about protecting yourself online, using a paid VPN service is the only way to go.
+As the table above shows, free VPNs come with numerous limitations.
+That said, you can use a free provider, but only for quick Web browsing sessions.
+If you're serious about protecting yourself online, using a paid VPN service is the only way to go, as our free VPN vs. paid VPN comparison explains.

 If you're considering a paid VPN, allow us to give you a recommendation.
 After testing more than sixty VPNs, our team believes that NordVPN is the best VPN available.
 Here's how to get NordVPN's free trial, backed by this VPN's 30-day money-back policy.